- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

 - Use Analytics

-How do you know whether to follow the custom or basic setup processes?
-It’s a matter of control: If you need fine-grained control over what users can and can’t do with Analytics, use custom.
-If you instead want to provide full permissions for users to access Analytics features, use basic.
+How do you know whether to follow the custom or quick setup processes?
+It’s a matter of control: If you need fine-grained control over what users can and can’t do with Einstein Analytics, use custom.
+If you instead want to provide full permissions for users to access Einstein Analytics features, use quick.

-Most of the time, the basic option provides what you need.
-An Analytics Platform license includes two default permission sets, Einstein Analytics Platform User and Einstein Analytics Platform Admin.
+Most of the time, the quick option provides what you need.
+An Einstein Analytics platform license includes two default permission sets, Einstein Analytics User and Einstein Analytics Admin.
 The user permission set includes a single permission: Use Analytics.
-The admin permission set includes the broad range of user permissions needed to build an Analytics solution.
+The admin permission set includes the broad range of user permissions needed to build an Einstein Analytics solution.

 Let’s take a quick look at how both processes work, starting with custom.